 Born on this day in Bruehl, Germany, statuesque tennis star Stephanie Maria Graf (1969-), called "Fraulein Forehand," was considered by many to be the greatest player of her generation.

 Graf became a pro at 13 and was best known for her powerful forehand, speed, and amazing court play.

 "When I come onto the court, I have definite goals and expectations.
 I couldn’t enjoy playing with only limited hopes or with a handicap.
-It wouldn’t satisfy me," she explained.
+It wouldn’t satisfy me," she once said.

-The winner of the women's singles title at Wimbledon seven times, Graf had over 20 Grand Slam titles.
-Through it all, she overcame debilitating knee surgery and rose above her father's highly-publicized tax evasion conviction.
+The winner of the women's singles title at Wimbledon seven times, Graf had 22 Grand Slam singles titles.

-"I have put up rather well with that stress because I could always focus on tennis and use it as a valve for letting off steam," she said.
+"I could always focus on tennis and use it as a valve for letting off steam," she said.
 "I have learnt a lot from the past.
 It has helped me to get a clearer vision of my life."

-Since her 1999 retirement from tennis, Graf married tennis champ Andre Agassi (2001) and continued to score as chairwoman for Children for Tomorrow, a non-profit foundation that helps youngsters who have endured a range of violent experiences: "victims of war, persecution, or organized crime."
+Graf is passionate about her family and her charity, Children for Tomorrow.
+Her Foundation helps families, children in particular, who have endured a range of violent experiences: "victims of war, persecution, or organized crime."

 Have fun with what you're doing.